home-assistant/home-assistant.io/source/_components/alarm_control_panel.ness_alarm.markdown

 The `ness_alarm` alarm control panel platform allows you to control your [Ness](http://nesscorporation.com/) D8x and D16x alarms.

-The requirement is that you have setup the [Ness alarm component](/components/ness_alarm/).
+The alarm control panel is automatically added by configuring the [Ness alarm](/components/ness_alarm/) component.